NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Introduction

 To match the theoretical accuracy of the SM DY process, the di-lepton final states including a spin-2 intermediate state should also be calculated to the same order of accuracy in QCD.
 Presently for the ADD and RS model, NLO QCD corrections are available for most of the di-final state process with a trivial colour flow {\it viz.}: di-lepton \cite{Mathews:2004xp, Mathews:2005zs, Kumar:2006id}, di-photon \cite{Kumar:2008pk, Kumar:2009nn}, $ZZ$ \cite{Agarwal:2009xr, Agarwal:2009zg} and $W^+ W^-$ \cite{Agarwal:2010sp, Agarwal:2010sn}.
 In addition, these processes have been extended to NLO+Parton Shower accuracy \cite{Frederix:2012dp, Frederix:2013lga, Das:2014tva, Das:2016pbk}.
-In going from LO to NLO the theoretical uncertainties gets reduced, but for most of these processes the renormalisation scale $(\mu_R)$ dependence begins at the NLO level and to compensate the $\mu_R$-dependence, going beyond NLO is inevitable.
+These corrections are found to be large i.e K-factors are turned out to be order of 1.6.
+Needless to say, in going from LO to NLO the theoretical uncertainties gets reduced, but for most of these processes the renormalisation scale $(\mu_R)$ dependence begins at the NLO level and to compensate the $\mu_R$-dependence, going beyond NLO is inevitable.
+Only at NNLO the renormalisation scale dependence starts getting compensated.
 Unlike the SM DY the gluon-gluon subprocess starts at LO itself for spin-2 process and so the NLO corrections are large where the spin-2 effects are dominant as compared to the SM.

 To go beyond NLO to NNLO, it is prudent to take incremental steps.
 A general feature of the production of a large invariant mass system in hadronic collisions is that the dominant contributions are often given by the threshold approximation.
 In \cite{deFlorian:2013wpa}, the relevant form factors such as the gluon-gluon $\to$ spin-2 and quark-antiquark $\to$ spin-2 at two-loop level in QCD \cite{deFlorian:2013sza} were computed to obtain threshold corrections at NNLO in QCD to the invariant mass distribution of di-leptons at hadron colliders in ADD model and to a resonant production of a graviton in RS model.
 In \cite{Ahmed:2015qia}, three loop QCD corrections were computed for these form factors in order to study the universal infra-red structure of the QCD amplitudes involving spin-2 particle in the external states.
 In \cite{Ahmed:2014gla}, the two-loop QCD corrections to the amplitudes of massive spin-2 resonance $\to$ 3 gluons relevant for the production of a spin-2 particle plus jet were carried out.